Scientists Discover The Secret Weapon Of Stomach Viruses

 In that case, knowing how to make viruses even more potent could be a good thing, she says.

-Next, the NIH researchers want to know if other virus clusters are equally as powerful.
+Next, the NIH researchers want to know whether other virus clusters are equally as powerful.
 Previously, they've shown in the lab that rhinoviruses, or the common cold, can also be more powerful when they band together.
-They will examine droplets from sneezes and coughs to see if colds and even the flu can be transmitted in potent clusters.
+They will examine droplets from sneezes and coughs to see whether colds and even the flu can be transmitted in potent clusters.

 "My prediction is yes," Altan-Bonnet says.
 "It just makes so much sense now to think that viruses want to be transported together in large numbers."